Quasiparticle Interference Kernel Extraction with Variational Autoencoders via Latent Alignment: METHODOLOGY

 \subsection{Observation and Activation Map Encoder}

-In order to obtain the features for inferring the correct kernel from the observed data, another encoder is trained to align its output with the latent representation generated by $\textrm{Encoder}_{K}$.
-Therefore in \textbf{Step~2}, we train the \obsencoder ($\textrm{Encoder}_{y}$) to map each observed data pair $(\mathcal{Y}, \mathcal{M})$ into the shared latent space of step1.
-To transform the observed data pair into a form acceptable to the encoder, $\mathcal{Y}$ and $\mathcal{M}$ are stacked as a two-channel input, and fed into the trainable encoder:
+In order to obtain the features for inferring the correct kernel from the observational data, another encoder is trained to align its output with the latent representation generated by $\textrm{Encoder}_{K}$.
+Therefore in \textbf{Step~2}, we train the \obsencoder ($\textrm{Encoder}_{y}$) to map each observational data pair $(\mathcal{Y}, \mathcal{M})$ into the shared latent space of step1.
+To transform the observational data pair into a form acceptable to the encoder, $\mathcal{Y}$ and $\mathcal{M}$ are stacked as a two-channel input, and fed into the trainable encoder: